oldhand7/oldhanddev/README.md

-### Hi there 👋, Welcome to my git profile.I am a Full Stack Developer with multiple, talented, creative.
+### Hi there 👋, I am a Full Stack Developer with multiple, talented, creative.
 <h2>Rich experience in Web Development</h2>

 - 🔭 Coming together is a beginning, Keeping together is a progress, Working together is a success.